 After spending a lifetime working towards and preparing for retirement, deciding where to put down roots for the long-sought-after retirement years can be a challenging decision.
 Many retirees prefer to stay in their current homes, but a recent survey found that about 1 in 4 retirees have a desire for a change of scenery.

 For those who are looking to move, there are certain criteria that should be considered when selecting a city to retire to.
 For example, if frequent travel is part of your retirement plan, the number and average cost of inbound and outbound flights, proximity to a major international airport, and ease of access would be important factors to research beforehand.

 No matter what your retirement plans are, one criterion that nearly all retirees should keep in mind when deciding where to live is the cost of living in the chosen retirement city to ensure it fits within their retirement budget.
+If you need extra cash to help your increase your retirement budget, consider finding out how much your life insurance policy is worth.
 This led us to an important question: Which cities in the U.S. provide the best living conditions for those looking for a wallet-friendly, yet fulfilling retirement lifestyle?